 We are passionate about seeing people make missions a lifestyle, not just a one-week or six-month experience.
 IMMERSION gives young adults the chance to go, but also the challenge to come back and make a difference in their home context.
-We’re proud of the growing network of young adults who are choosing to live boldly.
+We’re proud of the growing group of IMMERSION past team members who are choosing to live boldly.
 As you consider joining an IMMERSION team, ask yourself, “Who will I become?"

 “Experience Mission has become a second family to me; a home away from home.
 Like so many of us, I was looking for meaning, purpose, and a chance to grow like I couldn't on my own.
 IMMERSION gives you the opportunity to expand your cultural perspective, expound on your ideologies, and experience the freedom of living outside your comfort zone.
 But most importantly, it gives you the opportunity to love people across cultural boundaries and in new ways.